Rohilkan/Boosting-Bagging-NB-SVC-Model-Comparison-Text-Classification/README.md

 # Boosting-Bagging-SVC-Model-Comparison-Text-Classification

+Overview:
     NLP text classification on movie review data using various ML models to predict IMDb ratings on 1-10 scale.

 Goal:
     Comparing effectiveness of boosting/bagging ensemble model implementations using two metrics (speed and accuracy score) and comparing discovered best model against multinomial naive bayes and support vector classifiers - models more conventionally fit for text classification.